Image shared by @marisasjsanchez

 You can easily make your own cleaning solutions using natural products like vinegar, baking soda, lemon, and even salt.
 Use a refillable glass spray bottle or store them in your recycled jars for extra brownie points.
-You can also invest in all natural cleaning products, easily available at your local grocery store.
+You can also invest in all natural cleaning products like Honest Disinfectant Spray or Clean Vibes Kit, easily available at your local grocery store or online.

 Pass on Dryer Sheets